Leadership & business

 James Thie helps organisations develop resilience and performance strategies drawn from high-stakes athletic environments.
 His approach combines scientific training methodologies with psychological techniques that enable teams to maintain focus under pressure, adapt to changing circumstances, and consistently deliver results beyond expectations.

-A world-record marathoner, Paula Radcliffe embodies resilience under pressure.
+A former marathon world record holder, Paula Radcliffe embodies resilience under pressure.
 Despite setbacks, she led with determination and purpose, traits every leader needs in times of challenge.
-Her story inspires teams to stay focused, push through adversity, and deliver results when it matters most
+Her story inspires teams to stay focused, push through adversity, and deliver results when it matters most.
+Read more in Setting Goals and Overcoming Adversity.

 Nick Butter